 -

-The WFA process is outlined in your collective agreement, usually in the Workforce Adjustment Agreement, an appendix to the collective agreement.
-For the largest federal bargaining units, the WFAA is found in the following places:
+The WFA process is outlined in your collective agreement in the Workforce Adjustment Appendix.
+For the Treasury Board bargaining units, the WFAA is found in the following places:- EB: Appendix B

 - FB: Appendix C